iamabhi747/VOS/README.md

     - $DTA will not invoke Execute, it will put job in the ready queue
     - $END will be handled gracefully
     - fix init, stop clearing all memory [done]
-    - fix value of DS in init, it should be +1 that max(CS) for that program, insted of setting 1 by default.
+    - fix value of DS in init, it should be +1 that max(CS) for that program, insted of setting 1 by default. [done]
     - a way to free allocated memory after HALT [done]
 - PCB
-    - add way to store infile & outfile SEEK location in PCB
+    - add way to store infile & outfile SEEK location in PCB [done]
     - add way to store complete CPU state in the PCB
     - support for context switching
     - fix unbalanced sizes (fist page has 5 ptrs, next will have 9) [done]